Diet Tips for Managing Low Blood Pressure

 Increase Your Fluid Intake

 Staying well-hydrated is essential for managing low blood pressure.
-Aim to drink an adequate amount of water throughout the day.
+Make sure you stay hydrated throughout the day by drinking enough water.
 Additionally, include hydrating beverages like herbal teas, coconut water, and diluted fruit juices to replenish electrolytes and maintain fluid balance.

 Consume More Salty Foods